RichardVu3/virus-treatment-model/README.md

 # virus-treatment-model
 These codes are to design and implement a stochastic simulation of patient and virus population dynamics, and reach conclusions about treatment regimens based on the simulation results.

 This is my solution for an exercise in MIT 6.00.2x course on edX.
+Check Simple_Virus_Simulation.png and Resistant_Virus_Simulation.png inside this repository for result.

 Below is the background information produced by 6.00.2x course owners.